 DEALING WITH DIFFICULT EMOTIONS

-If your distress is at a higher level, we can work on this and any dissociation, in particular:
+If your distress is at a higher level, we can work on this, in particular:

 - tolerating distress and managing strong emotions